shuxratbek1101/Ro-yhatlani-solishtirish/README.md

-# Ro-yhatlani-solishtirish
+# python
-you can see how to compare two list
+you can see how to code in python